-Merrimack Pharmaceuticals, Inc. (the "Company") is a biopharmaceutical company discovering, developing and preparing to commercialize innovative medicines consisting of novel therapeutics paired with companion diagnostics for the treatment of cancer.
-The Company has multiple targeted therapeutic oncology candidates in clinical development.
-The Company's most advanced program is its investigational agent MM-398.
-The U.S. Food and Drug Administration (the "FDA") has accepted for review a New Drug Application ("NDA") for MM-398 in combination with 5-fluorouracil ("5-FU") and leucovorin for the treatment of patients with metastatic adenocarcinoma of the pancreas who have been previously treated with gemcitabine-based therapy and granted priority review status to the NDA.
-The FDA has set a goal of October 24, 2015 as the action date for the NDA under the Prescription Drug User Fee Act.
-In addition, the European Medicines Agency (the "EMA") accepted for review a Marketing Authorization Application ("MAA") filed by Baxalta Incorporated, Baxalta US Inc. and Baxalta GmbH (collectively, "Baxalta") for MM-398 in combination with 5-FU and leucovorin for the treatment of patients with metastatic adenocarcinoma of the pervisusly treated with gemcitabine-based therapy.
+Merrimack Pharmaceuticals, Inc. (the "Company") is a biopharmaceutical company discovering, developing and commercializing innovative medicines consisting of novel therapeutics paired with companion diagnostics for the treatment of cancer.
+The Company has one approved therapeutic oncology product and multiple targeted therapeutic oncology candidates in clinical development.
+The Company's most advanced program is its therapeutic MM-398, which the Company markets under the brand name ONIVYDETM.
+On October 22, 2015, the U.S. Food and Drug Administration (the "FDA") and the Taiwan Food and Drug Administration approved the use of MM-398 in combination with fluorouracil ("5-FU") and leucovorin for the treatment of patients with metastatic adenocarcinoma of the pancreas after disease progression following gemcitabine-based therapy in the United States and Taiwan, respectively.
+In addition, the European Medicines Agency (the "EMA") has accepted for review a Marketing Authorization Application ("MAA") filed by Baxalta Incorporated, Baxalta US Inc. and Baxalta GmbH (collectively, "Baxalta") for MM-398 in combination with 5-FU and leucovorin for the treatment of adult patients with metastatic adenocarcinoma of the pancreas who have been previously treated with gemcitabine-based therapy.
 The Company also has multiple product candidates in preclinical development and a discovery effort advancing additional candidate medicines.
 The Company also has an agreement to utilize its manufacturing expertise to develop, manufacture and exclusively supply bulk drug to a third party, who will in turn process the drug into finished product and commercialize it globally.
 The Company was incorporated in the Commonwealth of Massachusetts in 1993 and reincorporated in the State of Delaware in October 2010.